A smiling couple holds their baby up in the air; the mom and baby have light skin and brown hair and the dad has light brown skin and black hair

 The State Advisory Council advises the Governor and Legislature on the well-being of children in the prenatal period through age 8 and their families.
 BBF maintains Vermont’s Early Childhood Strategic Plan, a shared vision and roadmap to ensure that every young child in Vermont has the resources, opportunities, and support to thrive.

-Announcing Vermont’s New Early Childhood Strategic Plan
+Vermont’s Early Childhood Strategic Plan 2030

 Upcoming Events